miketaylr/miketaylr.com-blog/_posts/2014-05-05-window-orientation-shim.md

 window["orientation"] = orientationMap[window.screen.mozOrientation]
 ```

-You just need to worry about writing adding the `orientation` property before any other JS runs and take care to call `orientationchange` events, etc.
+You just need to worry about writing adding the `orientation` property before any other JS runs and take care to call `orientationchange` handlers, dispatch events, etc.

 I've only got two manual tests at [http://miketaylr.github.io/orientation-shim/][tests] so it's probably loaded with bugs&mdash;but a few quick tests on sites like [http://newyork.schmap.com/][schmap] seem promising.